xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-   -- enh (keith)  Rework test dialog to better support large shows -- enh (keith)  Add submodels to test dialog
+   -- enh (all)    Move to wxWidgets 3.1.1 on all platforms ... also codeblocks and gcc version upgrades on windows -- enh (keith)  Rework test dialog to better support large shows -- enh (keith)  Add submodels to test dialog
    -- enh (keith)  Add option to suppress outputs not under test in the test dialog